 Now, Europe will experience the pain of developing economies

-European countries shifting to coal is a salutary lesson and hopefully there will be more understanding of the situation facing developing economies in future climate summits
+European countries shifting to coal is a salutary lesson and hopefully there will be more understanding of the situation facing developing economies at future climate summits

-Among countries that have announced plans to restart coal plants are Germany, Italy, Austria, and the Netherlands.
-As Russia has indicated that natural gas supplies through the Nordstream 1 pipeline will be cut down, these countries are preparing contingency plans for meeting the challenge of high gas prices and energy shortages

 Karma can be unforgiving.
 European countries now scrambling to revive the use of coal for power generation, may find it uncomfortable to remember their anger over India's stance on coal use barely eight months ago at the COP 26 summit in Glasgow.
 At the time, the European Union envoy had loftily declared that the longer one takes to phase out coal, the more burden is put on the national environment and the economy.
 He was speaking in the context of India and China having joined hands to change the term 'coal phase out' to 'coal phase down' in the final declaration of the summit.